 After reading yet another article about Artificial Intelligence, I realized the little I knew about this theme.
 Why was everyone enthusiastic when ChatGPT came out?
 Why did it raise so many discussions over the Internet?
-Why are they saying AI can be a threat for many current jobs?
-The list of questions could go on.
+Why are they saying that AI can pose a threat could pose a threat to [insert a problem]?

 In recent years, Artificial Intelligence has rapidly grown in popularity.
-This, inevitably, has brought also non-specialized newspapers, media, and people to increasingly mention AI and the role it may have on the society dynamics, with a special attention on the future of the job market.
+This, inevitably, has brought also non-specialized newspapers, media, and people to increasingly mention AI and the role it may have on the society dynamics.
 However, as it often happens when certain topics become socially “hot”, the search for sensationalistic stories can distort reality, and for AI it is not different.

-To keep it simple, Artificial intelligence is what enables machines to learn from experience and from the information received.
-As a result, you get softwares capable of performing tasks while imitating human logic.
+To keep it simple, Artificial Intelligence is what enables machines to learn from experience and from the information received.
+As a result, you get softwares that arecapable of performing tasks while imitating human logic.

 While it is a common belief saying that AI wants to replace human activity, the truth is another.
 In fact, its primary scope is to build softwares that can serve as a support for specific tasks.

-Before digging into what AI is and what its functionalities are, let’s get to know more about the story behind the AI.
+Before digging into what AI is and what its functionalities are, let’s get to know more about the story behind it.

 Five years later, this concept started to be explored by Allen Newell, Cliff Shaw, and Herbert Simon who partook at the Dartmouth Summer Research Project on Artificial Intelligence (1956), hosted by the American computer scientist John McCharthy.
 Here, they presented Logic Theorist, a program designed to imitate human skills, and considered by many to be the first program of AI in history.